AndreaCeolin/VarDial2020/README.md

 Here is a list of the files.

-1. **data**: This folder contains the training and development data of the shared task, which are presented and described in Butnaru and Ionescu (2019) and Găman et al. (2020).
+1. **data**: This folder contains the training and development data of the shared task, which are presented and described in Butnaru and Ionescu (2019), Găman and Ionescu (2020), and Găman et al. (2020).

 2. **models.py**: This file contains the Naive Bayes and SVM models developed for the task.